tmk-tran/eda-solo-project-2023/README.md

 ## Acknowledgments

+* Emerging Digital Academy, for teaching me the skills to create this project
 * Thank you to https://css-generators.com/starburst-shape/ for the CSS generator and assisting with creating the animations in the Results commponent of this project
-* Emerging Digital Academy, for teaching me the skills to create this project

 ## Dependencies
 * npm install js-cookie
 * Material UI
 * Material UI x-charts
+* Sweet Alerts
 * A full list of dependencies can be found in `package.json`